gpratte/texastoc/README.md

 Instead of iterating on this project to add business rules to allow for defining different point systems, buy in, clock round, etc a new github project "housetourney" will be used.

 Visit https://www.texastoc.com and Continue as Guest to see some of the features in read only mode.
-Names and dollar amounts have been obfuscated (for obvious reasons).
+Names and dollar amounts have been obfuscated.

 # LICENSE
 Code is licensed under a unlimited license.
 See the LICENSE file for details.